 Trafalgar Square is also glimpsed during the opening flight battle of Harry Potter and the Half-Blood Prince as the Death Eaters fly over central London.

 9. Old Scotland Yard - The Ministry of Magic

-Home to muggle politicians, both Whitehall and Old Scotland Yard (map) were used to represent the magical counterpart to our muggle organizations.
+Home to muggle politicians, both Whitehall and Great Scotland Yard (map) was used to represent the magical counterpart of our muggle organizations.